Majority of Career 6 courses achieve 100% A Level pass rate

 Career 6’s first set of A Level students are celebrating exam success – with the majority of courses achieving a 100 per cent pass rate.

-Part of the Grimsby Institute Group, Career 6 offers ‘A Levels done differently’ in pathways ranging from Crime and Society to Health and Medical.
+Part of the TEC Partnership, Career 6 offers ‘A Levels done differently’ in pathways ranging from Crime and Society to Health and Medical.

 Subjects including Psychology, Sociology and Criminology, as well as BTECs in Health and Social Care and Applied Science all enjoyed a 100 per cent pass rate, with some “outstanding” individual results.